andriannus/searchmap/README.md

 # Search Map
-Find places and Draw on Map using Google Maps API
+> Find places and Draw on Map using Google Maps API

 ## What's New?
-1. Draw on Map (Polyline, Rectangle, Circle, or Polygon)
+1. Add comments to help
-2. Animation
+2. Show all place

 ## Tools
 1. PHP - CodeIgniter `3.1.9`